Robust Group Synchronization via Cycle-Edge Message Passing: Cycle-Edge Message Passing (CEMP)

 \subsubsection{On the Computational Complexity of CEMP}

 We note that for each $L\in\mathcal C$, CEMP needs to compute $d_L$ and thus the complexity at each iteration is of order $O(\sum_{L\in \mathcal C}|L|)$.
-In the case of $\mathcal C=\mathcal C_3$, which we advocate later, this complexity is of order $O(n^3)$.
-In practice, one can implement a faster version of CEMP by only selecting a fixed number of $3$-cycles per edge which reduces the complexity per iteration to $O(n^2)$.
+In the case of $\mathcal C=\mathcal C_3$, which we advocate later, this complexity is of order $O(|\mathcal C_3|)$ and thus $O(n^3)$ for sufficiently dense graphs.
+In practice, one can implement a faster version of CEMP by only selecting a fixed number of $3$-cycles per edge which reduces the complexity per iteration to $O(|E|)$, which is $O(n^2)$ for sufficiently dense graphs.
+Nevertheless we have not discussed the full guarantees for this procedure.
 In order to obtain the overall complexity, and not the complexity per iteration, one needs to guarantee sufficiently fast convergence.
-Our later theoretical statements guarantee linear convergence of CEMP under various conditions and consequently guarantee that the overall complexity is of the same order of the complexity per iteration.
-We note that the higher complexity, that is, $O(n^3)$, is lower than that of common SDP relaxations.
-We thus refer to our method as relatively fast.
+Our later theoretical statements guarantee linear convergence of CEMP under various conditions and consequently guarantee that the overall complexity is practically of the same order of the complexity per iteration.
+We note that the upper bound $O(n^3)$ for the complexity of CEMP with $\mathcal C=\mathcal C_3$ is lower than the complexity of SDP for common group synchronization problems.
+We thus refer to our method as fast.
+In general, for CEMP with $\mathcal C=\mathcal C_l$, the complexity is $O(ln^l)$.

+We exemplify two different scenarios where the complexity of CEMP can be lower than the bounds stated above.